RamaLingeswaraRao950/TradeView/README.md

 # 📈 TradeView 🌍

-**TradeView Widget** is a web-based project that integrates the official **TradingView API** to display **real-time market charts**, indicators, and price analytics.
+It integrates the official **TradingView API** to display **real-time market charts**, indicators, and price analytics.
 It provides live cryptocurrency tracking, dynamic charting, and customizable watchlists — all in a sleek, responsive layout. 💹

 ---